 The transactions that volunteers need to enter on CasinoTrack are simple.
 Advisors and casino staff will train and assist volunteers to use the system throughout their event.

-In facilities using CasinoTrack, the names of volunteers filling key positions are entered prior to the casino event.
+The names of volunteers filling key positions are entered into CasinoTrack prior to the casino event.
 Volunteers in non-key positions are required to produce picture identification at the start of their first shift.
 The advisor will use this to enter personal information into CasinoTrack to record activity detail during the event.

 General Requirements for Casino Volunteers